What makes a re-colouring a photo really work?

-I’ve talked about colouring before and the various blend modes but what makes the colouring process realistic and not fake looking?
+I’ve talked about colouring before but with advanced colouring techniques combined with various blend modes, it makes the colouring process look realistic and not fake.

 Simply put, adding a layer of colour over part of a photo, only colours it.
-We dont want that to happen.
+We don’t want that to happen.
 We don’t want to just “add” colour to the photo, this will make it look very flat.
-We want make the photo alive!
-Below is an examples of flat colour versus varied colour.
+We want to make the photo alive!
+Below is an example of a flat colour versus varied colour.
 This is a small crop from a photo I coloured from Shorpy (dot) com

 Add some random colour.

 This technique of using multiple colours within the one layer is a clever way of saving time without compromising quality.
-For example you could use a colour graduated fill layer of three shades, red, orange and green.
+For example, you could use a colour graduated fill layer of three shades, red, orange and green.
 These can be used to colour the leaves of the tree or similarly use three shades of blue for the sky.
-By making sure you switch blend modes to the one that works best, you’ll get the best results, there is not set rule.
-Use trial and error, but modes like, softlight, overlay and colourburn are some that work well.
+By making sure you switch blend modes to the one that works best, you’ll get the best results, there is no set rule.
+Use trial and error, but modes like, soft light, overlay and colour burn are some that work well.

 Take time over it, there are no short cuts or one button wonders.
-Take and area or object and colour it.
+Take an area or object and colour it.
 Make it the best you can.
-If you lose interest, save you work and come back to it.
+If you lose interest, save your work and come back to it.
 Maybe leave it a day and then revisit the work, it always looks different on fresh eyes!
 Good luck.
-The basics of colouring can be found on the blog, just search for “colouring”.
+For more on all the different colouring techniques see colouring a black and white photo